hyperledger/fabric/docs/source/private_data_tutorial.rst

 The chaincode needs to be packaged before it can be installed on our peers.
-We can use the `peer lifecycle chaincode package <commands/peerlifecycle.html#peer-lifecycle-chaincode-package>`__ command to package the marbles chaincode.
+We can use the `peer lifecycle chaincode package <commands/peerlifecycle.html#peer-lifecycle-chaincode-package>`__ command to package the private chaincode.

 The test network includes two organizations, Org1 and Org2, with one peer each.
 Therefore, the chaincode package has to be installed on two peers: